twni2016/Memory-RL/readme.md

 - [Hugging Face Transformers](https://github.com/huggingface/transformers)

 ## Questions
-If you have any questions, please raise an issue or send an email to Tianwei (tianwei.ni@mila.quebec).
+If you have any questions, please raise an issue (preferred) or send an email to Tianwei (tianwei.ni@mila.quebec).